hammaadrizwan/Research-Analyst-Assistant/README.md

 # Research Analyst Assistant

-This chat bot leverages OpenAI, Lanchain, and Streamlit technologies to scrape information from financial websites and provide expert analysis on equity and stocks.
+This chat bot leverages OpenAI, Langhain, and Streamlit technologies to scrape information from financial websites and provide expert analysis on equity and stocks.

 ## Features:
 - **OpenAI Integration**: Utilizes OpenAI's natural language processing capabilities for conversational interactions.